The Shocking Truth Behind Soaring HVAC Prices

 – Trade Wars

-We all know Trade Wars are a really sensitive topic.
+We all know trade wars are a sensitive topic.
 But whether we want to or not, we have to think about how they affect the supply chain.
 As discussed earlier, the modern supply chain is global.
 So a part might be manufactured in China, then quality checked in the Philippines, then packaged in Singapore.
 If these three countries decided to have a trade war, how would parts be transported between them?

 A recent example is China and Australia.
 China imports a lot of coal from Australia in order to manufacture things.
-But because of recent comments from the Australian PM, China started a trade war with tariffs and bans.
-And many Australian coal tankers couldn’t deliver energy for months.
-So that trade war caused shortages of energy in China – sometimes so bad that China had blackouts or brownouts!
+But because of recent comments from the Australian Prime Minister, China started a trade war with tariffs and bans.
+Many Australian coal tankers couldn’t deliver energy for months, so the trade war caused shortages of energy in China – sometimes so bad that China had blackouts or brownouts!

 Yes, the shutdowns were the main contributor to supply chain issues.
-But trade wars have hurt shipping, importing of materials and parts, and thus manufacturing.
+However, trade wars have hurt shipping, the importation of parts and materials, and thus, manufacturing.

 – Shipping Containers